RussianPanda95/russianpanda95.github.io/_posts/2024-08-16-The-Abuse-of-ITarian-RMM-by-Dolphin-Loader.md

 After the successful installation of the software, the dependencies and files will be dropped under either **C:\Program Files (x86)\ITarian** or **C:\Program Files\COMODO**, the **token.ini** file (the file is deleted after successfully retrieving the instance address) contains the token value that the client will use to obtain the instance address, for example **zeus14-msp.itsm-us1.comodo.com** (from the testing case above).

-For blue teamers while looking for suspicious activities for ITarian RMM client, you should log for the contents of the **RmmService.log** file under **ITarian\Endpoint Manager\rmmlogs** or **COMODO\Endpoint Manager\rmmlogs**.
+For blue teamers while looking for suspicious activities for ITarian RMM client, you should look for the contents of the **RmmService.log** file under **ITarian\Endpoint Manager\rmmlogs** or **COMODO\Endpoint Manager\rmmlogs**.
 The log file would provide great insights into what procedures or scripts were ran on the host and their configurations.

 ![rmmservicelogfile.JPG](/images/DolphinLoader/rmmservicelogfile.JPG)